Jean Rochefort: Life and career

 He was set to play the lead role in The Man Who Killed Don Quixote, after being found as "the perfect Quixote" by director Terry Gilliam.
 Rochefort learned to speak English just for the part.
 Unfortunately, amongst other production problems, he began suffering from a herniated disc.
 Unable to film for months, production was cancelled.
 A documentary, Lost in La Mancha, was made about the failed production.

+Personal life

 In 1960, he married Alexandra Moscwa, with whom he had two children: Marie (1962) and Julien (1965).
 With actress-filmmaker Nicole Garcia, he also had a son Pierre.
 Through his second marriage with Françoise Vidal, he had two children, Louise (1990) and Clémence (1992).

+In his thirties during the shooting of Cartouche, he discovered his passion for horses and equestrianism.
+He was a horse breeder since then and owned Le Haras de Villequoy.
+His passion led him to become a horse consultant for French television in 2004.

 Death

 Rochefort died on 9 October 2017 at the age of 87.

 Awards

-Rochefort won many awards throughout his career, most notably three César Awards: Best Supporting Actor for Que La Fête Commence, Best Actor for Le Crabe-Tambour and an honorary prize in 1999.
+Rochefort won many awards throughout his career, most notably three César Awards: Best Supporting Actor in 1976 for Que La Fête Commence, Best Actor in 1978 for Le Crabe-Tambour and an honorary prize in 1999.
 He was nominated for many more awards.